CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/HyperflexClusterBackupPolicyDeployment.md

 HasSourceCluster returns a boolean if a field has been set.

+### SetSourceClusterNil

+`func (o *HyperflexClusterBackupPolicyDeployment) SetSourceClusterNil(b bool)`

+ SetSourceClusterNil sets the value for SourceCluster to be an explicit nil

+### UnsetSourceCluster
+`func (o *HyperflexClusterBackupPolicyDeployment) UnsetSourceCluster()`

+UnsetSourceCluster ensures that no value is present for SourceCluster, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)